-Change output state using on/off parlance. logic direction varies based on Digital_Out.polarity Stops the last running script when called.
+Change output state using on/off parlance. logic direction varies based on Digital_Out.polarity toggle()

+'''

-Parameters direction (str, bool) - 'on', 1, or True to turn to on and vice versa for off toggle()
+Parameters direction (str; bool) - 'on', 1, or True to turn to on and vice versa for off

+'''

 If pin is High, set Low, and vice versa.